 Figure 5.
-TENG-based devices for the speech impaired. (a) Structural design of the bionic membrane sensor (BMS). (b) A picture showing the BMS attached to the participant's neck acting as a self-powered throat microphone. (c) The real-time voltage output in response to the throat vibration during speaking, and corresponding Fourier transform of the acquired output voltage, the frequency components spanning from 45 to 1500 Hz.
-[58] John Wiley & Sons. [© 2015 WILEY-VCH Verlag GmbH & Co.
-KGaA, Weinheim]. (d) Schematic descriptions of the TENG, supercapacitor (SC), and strain sensor. (e) Monitoring of throat motion. ((f), (g)) Resistance change of the strain sensor, measured by SC charged by TENG, during breathing and coughing.
-Reprinted with permission from [94].
-Copyright (2015) American Chemical Society.
+TENG-based devices for the speech impaired. (a) Structural design of the bionic membrane sensor (BMS). (b) A picture showing the BMS attached to the participant's neck acting as a self-powered throat microphone. (c) The real-time voltage output in response to the throat vibration during speaking, and corresponding Fourier transform of the acquired output voltage, the frequency components spanning from 45 to 1500 Hz [90], Copyright (2015) by John Wiley and Sons. supercapacitor (d) Schematic descriptions of the TENG, supercapacitor (SC), and strain sensor. (e) Monitoring of throat motion. (f, g) Resistance change of the strain sensor, measured by SC charged by TENG, during breathing and coughing [91], Copyright (2015) by American Chemical Society.